Module: Developing Board Performance

 On completion of the Diploma module, delegates will sit an exam based on a board scenario.
 Examinations are taken online via remote invigilation.
 To proceed to the final step, i.e. the Professional Review Process, all applicants must successfully pass their exam for the Diploma in Company Direction.

 - The IoD UK awards both the Certificate and Diploma in Company Direction under the provisions of its Royal Charter and leads to qualifications credit rated by the Scottish Qualification Authority (SQA).

 - The SQA, under Scottish Government legislation, is both an accreditation body and an awarding body, providing a wide range of high quality, internationally recognised qualifications and associated services.
 For further information and details on awards and qualifications, visit the Scottish Credit and Qualifications Framework section of the SQA website.

 - IoD Diploma in Company Direction: This qualification is credit rated by the Scottish Qualifications Authority and has 4 credits at Level 11 on the Scottish Credit and Qualifications Framework.
 This qualification broadly compares to an award at Level 9 on the Irish National Framework of Qualifications.

-Subject to Government guidelines and public health requirements, this programme will be delivered in a classroom setting.
-However, online/virtual delivery will be considered where appropriate or necessary.
-Where this is being delivered in a classroom setting it will take place at the Irish Management Institute (IMI), Sandyford Road, Dublin 16, which is easily accessed by the M50 and Luas.
+This programme is delivered in a classroom setting and will take place at the Irish Management Institute (IMI), Sandyford Road, Dublin 16, which is easily accessed by the M50 and Luas.
 Ample free car parking is available.